 The older the linens are, the more delicate they will likely be.
 Fibers deteriorate with age, so a good first step is to hold the item to the light.
 This will help you see any problem spots that are extremely worn or holes that may open further if you wet the fabric.
 Finding worn areas doesn't mean that you can't wet a textile made of cotton or linen (not silk or wool), but be aware that you may damage an item further by doing so.
 You'll also be aware of potential problem areas to approach with caution if ironing (see below) is needed.

+Many items like pillowcases and dresser scarves you'll run across at estate sales will have embroidery on them.
+Most of these will do fine being machine washed if they are in good condition.
 Just be sure to check the embroidery thread to make sure it is colorfast before washing the textile.
 You can do this by carefully touching the back of the thread (the messy side) with a damp white cloth.
 If no color transfers onto the cloth, you should be good to go.
 If you do see color on the cloth, it's best to have the item dry cleaned.

 Heavily soiled linens may require soaking in plain water to loosen dirt before soaping them up.
 Check the item after 15 to 20 minutes, and soak it longer if needed.